-Airport Operations has four (4) four-wheel drive vehicles dedicated to the airfield for inspections, patrols, and emergency response.
+Airport Operations has a fleet of four-wheel drive vehicles dedicated to the airfield for inspections, patrols, and emergency response.
 All vehicles are equipped with two-way radios for direct contact with the FAA ATCT, flashing or rotating yellow lights, and all appropriate FAA and Airport markings.